 I have a bunch of other irons in the fire that are still half-finished or in-progress, but to hell with it, I want to post this stuff too.
 I really liked Fury Road, but I wasn’t planning on doing any props from it due to the other stuff I’m working on… right up until I found a really cool 3d model of Immortan Joe’s mask done by Filipturz and just had to print it.

-Aaaand down the rabbithole we started.
-Showed the thing to Maria and she thought it was pretty cool, but she started pointing out all the inaccuracies and ways the movie mask differed from what I had printed.
-First and foremost was the grille-looking stuff in the nostril holes, as you can see here:
+I showed the thing to Maria and she thought it was pretty cool, but she started pointing out all the inaccuracies and ways the movie mask differed from what I had printed.
+First and foremost was the grille-looking stuff in the nostril holes, as you can see below.

 Took a while for me to actually find reference images – at first I thought the hole had a metallic grill in it, but upon further evaluation it looks like some sort of filtration fabric material.
 Nevertheless, it was obvious that step one was going to be drilling the nose hole open.